 The best way to avoid the need for amalgam fillings is to prevent tooth decay in the first place.
 Toothbrushing twice a day with a fluoride toothpaste and following healthy eating advice can help to prevent tooth decay.
 Other treatments such as fluoride varnish and sealants can be used to prevent or stop decay in the early stages.
-If your child does need a filling, there are materials other than dental amalgam that your dentist can use in most cases.
+If you do need a filling, there are materials other than dental amalgam that your dentist can use in most cases.
 These include tooth-coloured fillings or preformed (stainless steel) crowns.

-My dentist has advised that my child should have an amalgam filling.
+My dentist has advised that I should have an amalgam filling.
 Why is this?

 It is generally agreed that in some situations dental amalgam is the only suitable material, despite the environmental concerns.
-Therefore, your dentist might advise that an amalgam filling is necessary for your child and will explain the reasons for this.
+Therefore, your dentist might advise that an amalgam filling is necessary for you and will explain the reasons for this.

-What about the amalgam fillings my child already has?
+What about the amalgam fillings I already have?

 There is no evidence to suggest that existing amalgam fillings are harmful to the health of dental patients.
-Unless your child's amalgam fillings are broken or there is further decay, there is no need to have them removed or replaced.
+Unless your amalgam fillings are broken or there is further decay, there is no need to have them removed or replaced.

-If you would like further information or have any concerns, please speak to your child's dentist.
+If you would like further information or have any concerns, please speak to your dentist.